 - How to manage a bully and his or her victims

 - How to eradicate bullying and mobbing and foster a harassment-free workplace

 - Provide a supportive and safe work environment

 Benefits of Attending Bullying, Mobbing, and Harassment in the Workplace

-You will enhance your leadership abilities through better understanding how to recognize and manage bullying and harassing behaviors and how to foster a healthy and safe work environment.
+You will enhance your leadership abilities through a better understanding of how to recognize and manage bullying and harassing behaviors and how to foster a healthy and safe work environment.
 You will explore techniques for writing effective policies around bullying, mobbing and harassment and provide effective feedback channels to know when there is a problem.
-You will gain insight from research which will help you see destructive behaviors in their most subtle and not-so subtle forms, along with best practices for eradicating these behaviors and keeping your workplace free from recurrence.
+You will gain insight from research which will help you see destructive behaviors in their most subtle and not-so-subtle forms, along with best practices for eradicating these behaviors and keeping your workplace free from recurrence.

 Who Should Attend

 Anyone with the responsibility for embedding culture or leading a team or an organization.

 Wed., Feb.
 20, 2019, 8:30 a.m. – 12:30 p.m.

 Boise State Meridian Center, 2950 Magic View Dr., Ste.
 188, Meridian, Idaho.
 View a map to Meridian Center for location and driving directions.